-Lk 10:16 faith, and good works, and finally everything wherein the Catholic, known 15

-And thus, good Christian readers, for the final conclusion of this chapter... here ye may plainly see that I might well, if I would, with this same chapter make an end of all the whole matter.
-For ye will remember that all our matter in this book is, between Tyndale and me, nothing else, in effect, but to find out which church is the very church.
-For since he seeth himself plainly bound to give credence to that church whichsoever be it... he therefore in all his book bringeth it into darkness, and laboreth to make it unknown... because he would not by the knowledge thereof have his heresies 30 known and reproved.

-And now ye see that, as our Lady would, by his foolish handling of the article of her perpetual virginity he is quite overthrown... and hath it plainly proved unto him, upon his own words, that the very church is none other but this that he denieth: that is to 35 both sorts, many right good and virtuous), do stand together and agree in the confession of one, true, catholic faith, with all old holy doctors and saints, and good Christian people besides, that are already passed this fifteen hundred years before, against Arius, Otho, Lambert, Luther, and Wycliffe, Zwingli, Hutten, Hus, and Tyndale, and all the rabble of such erroneous heretics.

-The very and true church wit, the common-known Catholic people-clergy, layfolk, and all-which, whatsoever their living be (among whom undoubtedly there are, of

-And therefore, as I say, saving that I will go further to show you somewhat of his further folly-else might I well even here both end this present chapter and also this whole work... wherein with a few of his own wise words, Tyndale hath confounded himself and destroyed all his whole matter.

-For as touching his accustomable railing in the end of his chapter, with which he would seem to touch the Catholic Church... it is all so clean against himself, and so clearly describeth and depainteth himself and his own fellows, that if we would labor sore to find out what evil we might say by them, we could find no better thing to put us in remembrance of every point of their mischievous matters than Tyndale's own words that he writeth here himself.
-Lo, thus he saith...
+and agree in the confession of one, true, catholic faith, with all old holy doctors and saints, and good Christian people besides, that are already passed this fifteen hundred years before, against Arius, Otho, Lambert, Luther, and Wycliffe, Zwingli, Hutten, Hus, and Tyndale, and all the rabble of such erroneous heretics.
+5 And therefore, as I say, saving that I will go further to show you somewhat of his further folly-else might I well even here both end this present chapter and also this whole work wherein with a few of his own wise words, Tyndale hath confounded himself and destroyed all his whole matter.
+10 For as touching his accustomable railing in the end of his chapter, with which he would seem to touch the Catholic Church it is all so clean against himself, and so clearly describeth and depainteth himself and his own fellows, that if we would abor sore to find out what evil we might say by them, we 15 could find no better thing to put us in remembrance of every point of their mischievous matters than Tyndale's own words that he writeth here himself.
+Lo, thus he saith Tyndale But they which maliciously maintain opinions against the Scripture 20 20 Here should he say, "as, for example, they that maintain that friars may wed nuns." or that that cannot be proved by Scripture One of these things is, as we have heard, the perpetual virginity of our inese innigs is, as ve have neard, the defideluar virginity of our

-But they which maliciously maintain opinions against the Scripture . . .
-Here should he say, "as, for example, they that maintain that friars may wed nuns." . . . or that that cannot be proved by Scripture . . .
-One of these things is, as ye have heard, the perpetual virginity of our Lady; which himself hath confessed, in this same chapter, that the true members of his "elect church" must needs believe after that they be once taught it.
+Lady; which himself hath confessed, in this same chapter, that the true members of his "elect church" must needs believe after that 25 they be once taught it.
 And then, if themselves be bound to believe it, they be bound to stand thereby and maintain it.
-And so speaketh Tyndale clear against himself. . . . or such as maketh no matter unto the Scripture . . .
-He meaneth such things as were not of necessity requisite to be written in Scripture; and therefore he writeth like himself.
+And so speaketh Tyndale clear against himself. ... or such as maketh no matter unto the Scripture ...
+He meaneth such things as were not of necessity requisite 30 to be written in Scripture; and therefore he writeth like himself.
 For there is not one article of the faith that of necessity needed to be written, but that God could both have taught them and kept them without writing.
-As he hath taught and kept some-as, for example, the perpetual virginity of our Lady, which Tyndale hath both denied and confessed, and denied again, and wotteth never where to hold him, the devil so troubleth his brains. . . . and to salvation that is in Christ, whether they be true or no . . .
+As he hath taught and kept some-as, for example, the perpetual virginity of our Lady, which Tyndale hath both denied and confessed, and denied again, and wotteth never where to hold him, 35 the devil so troubleth his brains. ... and to salvation that is in Christ, whether they be true or no ...
 The Church hath none such as make no matter to salvation.
 For everything that God will have believed pertaineth to salvation... since the contrary belief is disobedience to God, that so taught it his church because he would have it believed.
 And that the perpetual virginity of our Lady is of such sort, Tyndale hath himself openly and plainly agreed; and yet would he now secretly steal back again.
 Not wittingly, peradventure, but that the devil pulleth him back by his coatskirt unawares.